osohq/oso/docs/content/any/project/changelogs/NEXT.md

 before upgrading.
 {{% /callout %}}

 We've made some updates to the syntax of the `resource` predicate, used to configure resources + roles for sqlalchemy-oso-preview.
-The goal of these changes is to improve the readability of the config and make the roles features more intuitive to use.
+The goal of these changes is to improve the readability of the configuration and make the roles features more intuitive to use.

 #### Rename "perms" -> "permissions" in resource roles configuration